 "Exercise increases antioxidant levels and DNA repair.
 It can also affect growth factor production and insulin metabolism in ways that reduce inflammation and increase immune function."

-According to the National Cancer Institute, most physically active adults can reduce their risk of colon cancer by as much as 24 percent.
+According to the National Cancer Institute, most physically active adults can reduce their risk of colon cancer by as much as 24%.
 And even moderate activity is beneficial.

 "It's difficult to answer without specifics just how much activity is needed," he says.